JyotsnaMahajan/JyotsnaMahajan/README.md

-- 👋 Hi, I’m @JyotsnaMahajan
+- 👋 Hi, I’m @JyotsnaMahajan.
-- 👀 I’m interested in C , C++ , Java , HTML , CSS , JS
+- 👀 I’m interested in C , Java ,Spring Boot , Spring MVC.
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently in the IT Industry.

 <!---
 JyotsnaMahajan/JyotsnaMahajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.